92bondstreet/grunt-postit/readme.md

       		}
     	}

-    I use the basic compression: uglify + concat
+    Basic compression to uglify AND concat

 		uglify: {
     		js: {